-Avid collector commemorates Veteran’s Day with special showcase | News Channel 3-12
+Avid Collector Commemorates Veteran’s Day with Special Showcase | News Channel 3-12

-SANTA BARBARA, Calif.— Tess Howe has been collecting military memorabilia since she was in high school.
+SANTA BARBARA, Calif.
+(KEYT) — Tess Howe has been collecting military memorabilia since she was in high school.

 She has collected and researched all kinds of items.
 Some make her feel closer to her brother.